top of page

 Subtle hand gestures can influence the flow of energy in the body.

-• Apan Vayu Mudra (Mudra for the Heart): Helps in balancing hormones and detoxifying the body.
+• Apan Vayu Mudra (Mudra for the Heart): Balances hormones and detoxifies the body.

-• Vayu Mudra (Mudra for Air): Helps to reduce anxiety, restlessness, and bloating.
+• Vayu Mudra (Mudra for Air): Reduces anxiety and restlessness.

-• Mritsanjivani Mudra: A powerful mudra believed to enhance overall vitality and immunity.
+• Mritsanjivani Mudra: Enhances overall vitality and immunity.

 6. Meditation (Dhyana)